hklang10/micropython/docs/library/machine.CAN.rst

 .. class:: machine.CAN(bus, ...)

    Construct a CAN object on the given bus.  *bus* can be 0 or 1 (for compatibility with STM32).
-It will point at the same device
+       *bus* is not implemented for esp32, 0 or 1 will point to the same device
-   With no additional parameters, the CAN object is created but not initialised (it has the settings from the last initialisation of the bus, if any).
-If extra arguments are given, the bus is initialised.

    See :meth:`CAN.init` for parameters of initialisation.

-   The physical pins of the CAN bus can be assigned during init.
+   Calling the CAN constructor for an existing device will deinitialize, empty any queues,
+      reconfigure and then start the device

 Methods
 -------

-.. method:: CAN.init(mode, extframe=False, baudrate, prescaler, \*, sjw=1, bs1=6, bs2=8, auto_restart=False)
+.. method:: CAN.init(mode, extframe=False, baudrate=500, prescaler, \*, sjw=1, bs1=6, bs2=8,
+                         tx_io=4, rx_io=2, tx_queue=0, rx_queue=5, auto_restart=False)

+   direct calls to init() are not implemented, use machine.CAN() constructor, using the arguments below:

    Initialise the CAN bus with the given parameters:

-     - *mode* is one of:  NORMAL, LOOPBACK, SILENT, SILENT_LOOPBACK
+     - *mode* is one of:  NORMAL, LOOPBACK, SILENT, SILENT_LOOPBACK, LISTEN_ONLY
      - if *extframe* is True then the bus uses extended identifiers in the frames (29 bits); otherwise it uses standard 11 bit identifiers
      - *baudrate* is used to define a standard speed.
 If it is defined, the *prescaler*, *sjw*, *bs1*, *bs2*